bakefayat/opsim-phonebook/readme.md

 python excel_to_html.py
 ```
 Above command will generate `output.html` file that contains all of table rows in html format.
-Chamge directory to front.
+Change directory to front.
 ```sh
 cd ..\front
 ```
-Copy all of the data into index.html file.
+Paste all of the data into proper section of index.html file.